 Over the village council’s feeble protests, the U. S. Army prevailed in its determination to build a Nike missile-launching base and acquired thirty-five acres at the west end of Bratenahl.

 In 1956 Liberty Holden’s Loch Hame at 8907 Lake Shore Boulevard transferred to the U. S. Government and razed.
 The carriage house was spared.

 The Salisbury property at 489 East 88th Street transferred to the U. S. Government.
 After some protest, the dwelling, greenhouse, and gardens of the then-current owner, 85-year-old Fredericka Ferris, were spared, and she continued to live in the house until she died in 1958.
-The house and outbuildings after her death.

-The Bole home at 501 East 88th Street was transferred to the U. S. Government and razed in 1956.
+The Bole home at 501 East 88th Street transferred to the U. S. Government and razed in 1956.

-The U.S. Government moved Lake Shore Boulevard south, parallel to the Lakeland Freeway to accommodate the base.
-The old stretch of Lake Shore Boulevard beginning at East 96th Street and terminating at the Army’s fenced perimeter became, Holden Lane.
+The U.S. Government moved Lake Shore Boulevard south, parallel to the Lakeland Freeway, to accommodate the base.
+The old stretch of Lake Shore Boulevard beginning at East 96th Street and terminating at the Army’s fenced perimeter became Holden Lane.
 The western entrance to the Village, once the most impressive and beautiful, never recovered.